 I have just argued that mapping accounts have significant shortcomings in their treatment of applications of the early calculus and inconsistent mathematics more generally.
 In their role as meta-level representational devices, they are forced to represent the most epistemically significant features of the relevant practices-namely, algorithmic inference strategies for safely reasoning with inconsistent information-at best indirectly.
 Further, such accounts fail to represent the full range of ways in which we might use an inconsistent mathematical theory to produce a physical representation.
 I now show how we can represent this case in terms of RIC in a way that avoids both major problems.
-RIC-based approaches can directly represent scientists' algorithmic inference procedures and have more flexibility in how they represent the possible physical interpretations of inconsistent mathematical representations.
+RIC-based approaches can directly represent the possible physical interpretations of inconsistent mathematical representations.